guokenlin1/cs3714_hw2/README.md

 # cs3714_hw2

-# This is a Timer Android app.
+# This is a stopwatch Android app.